rhythm0708/sling-fighter/ProjectDocument.md

 In Jethro's first major refactor, the Factory Design Pattern would become scrapped and collider interactions would take on a more sophisticated form with the addition of hiboxes and hurtboxes; it also introduced a Publisher/Subscriber Design Pattern for OnHit and OnHurt actions.
 After some feedback during our meeting, I made it so that enemies would no longer spawn at random locations on the arena, but rather random enemies would spawn at randomly selected, fixed spawnpoints.
-GameObjects were be created for this purpose and assigned to a spawnpoint list in GameManager. https://github.com/rhythm0708/sling-fighter/blob/6b845d5abff1e625a6f717621e22c0a32ec33593/Assets/Scripts/GameManager.cs#L1 With these changed came the addition of the transition to game over state (upon falling off the arena) and retry functionality. https://github.com/rhythm0708/sling-fighter/blob/745bf32b6ab141cc4a49eae952df452e3c46f42c/Assets/UI%20Scripts/TryAgain.cs#L1 Player now also took damage. https://github.com/rhythm0708/sling-fighter/blob/745bf32b6ab141cc4a49eae952df452e3c46f42c/Assets/Scripts/PlayerController.cs#L1
+GameObjects were be created for this purpose and assigned to a spawnpoint list in GameManager. https://github.com/rhythm0708/sling-fighter/blob/6b845d5abff1e625a6f717621e22c0a32ec33593/Assets/Scripts/GameManager.cs#L1 With these changes came the addition of the transition to game over state (upon falling off the arena) and retry functionality. https://github.com/rhythm0708/sling-fighter/blob/745bf32b6ab141cc4a49eae952df452e3c46f42c/Assets/UI%20Scripts/TryAgain.cs#L1 Player now also took damage. https://github.com/rhythm0708/sling-fighter/blob/745bf32b6ab141cc4a49eae952df452e3c46f42c/Assets/Scripts/PlayerController.cs#L1